 He has held executive roles at several publicly traded companies, including Northrop Grumman Corporation, Westinghouse Electric Corporation, and Aether Systems, where he helped grow the company by leading its public offering.
 He also served as CEO of Avatech Solutions, where he led its merger with Rand Worldwide in 2010, more than doubling the size of the business.

 George has also served on various advisory boards for local early-stage organizations, helping to secure more than $1.5 billion in capital for several technology sector companies over his career.

 In his first year at TEDCO, George has helped entrepreneurs develop their startup companies through entrepreneurial business assistance and seed funding.
 Under his guidance, TEDCO recently added five companies to its seed portfolio, totaling $600,000 in new investments for tech and life science startups.
-Nicknamed an “entrepreneur’s entrepreneur” by TEDCO Chairman Newt Fowler, George embodies TEDCO’s mission of supporting small businesses—including tech startups—and making Maryland’s Innovation Ecosystem something all Marylanders can be proud of.
+Nicknamed an “entrepreneur’s entrepreneur” by former TEDCO Chairman Newt Fowler, George embodies TEDCO’s mission of supporting small businesses—including tech startups—and making Maryland’s Innovation Ecosystem something all Marylanders can be proud of.

 According to George: “Building strong relationships with all of the innovation ecosystem constituencies and leveraging the unprecedented footprint and pedigree of the state’s academic research facilities is paramount to our success.”